My Forking Life

 blog post.

-This yellow rice is seasoned with turmeric, garlic and onion, and it takes no longer to make than plain boiled white rice.
+You season this yellow rice with turmeric, garlic, and onion, and it takes no longer to make than plain boiled white rice.

-Great to serve alongside all of your favorite dishes, it’s a tasty way to add some color to your plate!
+It's great to serve alongside all your favorite dishes and a tasty way to add some color to your plate!

-For more rice recipes, be sure to check out my kale rice and cajun rice.
+For more rice recipes, check out my kale rice and cajun rice.

 How to make yellow rice

-• Once 18 minutes is up, remove the pot from the heat and allow the rice to remain covered for an additional 5 minutes.
+Once 18 minutes are up, remove the pot from the heat and cover the rice for an additional 5 minutes.

 Make this turmeric rice in your Instant Pot